Sunday, November 30, 2008

 Call it a coincidence, but within a couple of months of my interaction with my lecturer, I came across a fossil-like piece of jagged stone along the woods of Shantinagar in Singtam while going about my normal job of maintaining our water supply.
 That piece of stone bore the imprint of a monocot plant, complete with parallel venation and a rachis.(Obviously, a layperson's question about how I know these botanical terms arises; all thanks to my Botany lecturers at Sikkim Government College who assisted me in identifying with botanical terms I had studied in my course studies and on laboratory practices during my stay as a Botany Honours student).

 The impression on the left side was slightly cut compared to the right side, where it fell along the edge.
 At first sight, the fossil impression seems to be of a maize leaf, according to my wild imagination.
-The other additional interesting features of the stone were the presence of a faintly red round mark on the bottom connecting with the base of the monocot fossil and another leaf-like arrangement on the right side of it.
+The other interesting features of the stone were the presence of a faintly red round mark on the bottom connecting with the base of the monocot fossil and another leaf-like arrangement on its right side.

 I made my way through the doors of GSI; an officer out there was kind enough to look at my materials and told me that GSI is only concerned with studying rocks, and even showed me a couple of samples of fossils of earlier under-water organisms recovered in places like West Sikkim and South Sikkim.
 I could still recall the shell-like imprints and, of course, that small starfish-like mark on a grey piece of stone.
 He asked me to send my findings to Guwahati, but he also feared that the materials might not reach me later on.
 Notable information I received from him then was about a person from the North East who was doing some sort of plant fossil study in Sikkim at the time.